Abandoned & Little-Known Airfields:

 Avid flyer W.O.
 Swope purchased the land for the airfield in 1963,

-and immediately began planning & construction for an extremely unusual runway, given the very unaccommodating topography.
+and immediately began planning for an extremely unusual runway, given the very unaccommodating topography.

-The hangar was originally located at the bottom of the runway.
+The Swope hangar was originally located at the bottom of the runway.

 and he had to dump the plane in the brush to avoid hitting the hangar.

-Strangely, no airfield at this location was depicted on the 1966 or 1976 USGS topo maps.
+Strangely, no airfield at this location was depicted on the 1966 USGS topo map.

-The earliest depiction which has been located of the Swope Airfield was on the 1996 USGS aerial photo.
+The earliest depiction which has been located of the Swope Airfield was a late 1960s / early 1970s aerial view looking north (courtesy of Bill Babis), which pictured it “shortly after construction.”

-Swope reportedly based & flew a twin-engine Beechcraft Baron (!) and a helicopter from the airfield.
+Swope based & flew a twin-engine Beechcraft Baron & a helicopter from the airfield.

 He logged a total of 3,000 takeoffs & landings into the Swope Farm airfield.
 Swope only had one eye.